 - CDIC insured

-At 3.00%, Neo actually edges out EQ Bank on the savings rate alone, which is worth noting.
+At 3.00%, Neo edges out EQ Bank on the savings rate alone.
 It’s a straightforward account without a lot of extras — which is either a feature or a drawback depending on what you’re looking for.

 - 3.00% everyday rate — no promo games, no expiry

-- Pairs naturally with the Neo credit card for families using it for rewards
+- Pairs naturally with the Neo credit card for families using it for cash back

 - Clean, modern app